amnimhops/turkey-run/README.md

 This project was done as an exercise for the Digital Content Integration subject, part of the UOC Multimedia degree.

+## Launch
+Just open the Main/Main.pde in processing and have fun.

+## Binaries
+Along with the source code, I have supplied the binaries for both Linux and Windows platforms, you will find them in `application.linux64/`  and `application.windows64/` respectively.

 ## Licenses
 * L-Sync.
 "Jingle Beeps", CC-BY.
 Downloaded from https://soundcloud.com/l-sync/jingle-bleeps